IEA-Paris/IPSP/content/en/faq/blazon.md

 title: What is the purpose of the "blazon"?
 ---

 Some partnering institutions (funding institutions, learned societies, etc.) can signal projects that have undergone a peer-review process.
-They can stamp these projects on TheSocioscope.org with their blazon, which is a label that vets the project with the institution’s cognitive authority.
+They can stamp these projects on IPSP with their blazon, which is a label that vets the project with the institution’s cognitive authority.